General Terms and Conditions Afriflora

-1. All offers made shall not bind the Seller, unless they specify a time limit.
+- All offers made shall not bind the Seller unless they specify a time limit.
 If an offer is accepted by the Buyer, the Seller may revoke the offer within two working days of receipt of the acceptance.

-4. Representations, drawings, weights, samples, proportions and colours forming part of an offer made by the Seller shall not bind the Seller unless the accuracy has been guaranteed in writing by an authorized representative of the Seller.
+- Representations, drawings, weights, samples, proportions, and colours forming part of an offer made by the Seller shall not bind the Seller unless the accuracy has been guaranteed in writing by an authorized representative of the Seller.

-1. The prices are generally determined upon acceptance of the order.
+- The prices are generally determined upon acceptance of the orders

-2. a.
-All prices are ex works Seller in accordance with the Incoterms 2010. b.
-All prices are exclusive of value added tax (VAT). c.
-The prices do not include import duties, other taxes and charges, costs of quality inspection and/or phytosanitary testing, costs of loading and unloading, packaging, transport and insurance. d.
-The prices are in Euros, unless another currency is stated in the invoice.
+- The prices do not include import duties, other taxes and charges, costs of quality inspection and/or phytosanitary testing, costs of loading and unloading, packaging, transport and insurance.

 IV DELIVERY AND DELIVERY TIME

-2. The Seller will immediately notify the Buyer of any event of force majeure and may in that case deliver a smaller quantity, or suspend execution of the agreement and/or deliver other equivalent or similar products in consultation with the Buyer.
+- The Seller will immediately notify the Buyer of any event of force majeure and may in that case deliver a smaller quantity or suspend execution of the agreement and/or deliver other equivalent or similar products in consultation with the Buyer.

-4. The Buyer must ensure that the products ordered and the associated packaging, labeling and other information comply with all of the country of destination-imposed government regulations.
+- The Buyer must ensure that the products ordered and the associated packaging, labelling and other information comply with all of the country of destination-imposed government regulations.
 The use of the products and their conformity with the government regulations is at the risk of the Buyer.

 V FORCE MAJEURE